 He sets out characteristic elements from which bad prose is frequently constructed, but it is the bad prose itself, and the woolly thinking behind it, which is really George Orwell’s target.
 His central contention is that words should be employed in the service of the idea which they are being used to express, rather than the other way round.
 Understand the thought, then search for the words through which to express it.
 Don’t find a form of words which pleases you and then fit them around the sense which you want to impart.
-Needlessly verbose, imprecise, evasive or clichéd English serves only to obscure the meaning of a piece of writing.
+Needlessly wordy, imprecise, evasive or clichéd English serves only to obscure the meaning of a piece of writing.

-Reading Orwell’s indictment of post war discourse, it is impossible not to feel that he would have been yet more exercised by degeneration of the English language today.
+Reading Orwell’s indictment of post war writing, it is impossible not to feel that he would have been yet more exercised by degeneration of the English language today.
 His observations actually predate the introduction of a far more insidious lexicon of neologisms introduced by analysts and consultants.
 How would he have reacted to the use of the word ’future’ as a verb (which seems to cover any form of speculation or prediction)?
 Would he have approved of a blogger referring to a ’lack of credible candidate matches’ when clearly he means that no candidate has as yet been chosen?
 This type of jargon serves little purpose other than to dance around clarity.
-It envelops its reader in an obfuscating fog.
+It envelops its reader in fog.

-Of course I am predisposed to believe so, but I also can’t help but suspect that Orwell would have found more to deplore in the doctrinaire type of nationalist writing and thinking, than in arguments made by brands of unionism which are built on civic principles.
+Of course I am predisposed to believe so, but I can’t help but suspect that Orwell would have found more to deplore in the doctrinaire type of nationalist writing and thinking, than in arguments made by brands of unionism which are built on civic principles.
 Indeed he wrote another savage essay on the topic of nationalism, which he interpreted in its broadest sense, as ideological chauvinism of any kind.
 With its roots in romantic nineteenth century visions of nationhood, with its sweeping generalisations about the mood, temperament and morals of entire groups of people, very frequently traditional nationalist argument is evasive and imprecise.

 Rather than taking words at face value, nationalists who visit this website often try and mine them for all sorts of imagined hidden meaning.
 I can’t really consider myself Irish, for instance, because I don’t talk about a set of things which the nationalist understands as Irish.
 Therefore I only identify myself as Irish as a guise.
 Rather than explain itself properly, nationalism likes to contend, like a stroppy teenager, that we just don’t ‘get it’, unless we succumb to its conclusions.
 It likes to present itself in terms of feelings or emotions which non nationalists simply can’t comprehend.
 Orwell’s essay observes of Celtic nationalism.